Quantum Advantage from One-Way Functions: Introduction

 \if0 Proofs of quantumness with inefficient verification relative to random oracles were constructed implicitly in \cite{STOC:Aaronson10} (FourierFishing) and explicitly in \cite{ACCGSW22} (CollisionHashing).
 In particular, the idea of \cite{ACCGSW22}, namely, constructing a superposition of two computational-basis states by querying random oracles is somewhat similar to ours. \fi

 \paragraph{\bf Quantum advantage based on quantum primitives weaker than OWFs.} The existence of OWFs is the most fundamental assumption in classical cryptography.
 Interestingly, it has been realized recently that it is not necessarily the case in quantum cryptography~\cite{C:JiLiuSon18,Kre21,C:MorYam22,C:AnaQiaYue22,ITCS:BraCanQia23,TCC:Luowen,EPRINT:CaoXue22b,EPRINT:MorYam22c,KreQiaSinTal22}.
 Many quantum cryptographic tasks can be realized with new quantum primitives, which seem to be weaker than OWFs, such as pseudorandom states generators~\cite{C:JiLiuSon18}, one-way states generators~\cite{C:MorYam22}, and EFI~\cite{ITCS:BraCanQia23}.
 Can we construct PoQ (or its variants) from quantum primitives that seem to be weaker than OWFs?
 We show that variants of PoQ can be constructed from (classically-secure) quantum-evaluation OWFs (QE-OWFs).
-QE-OWFs is the same as the standard classically-secure classical OWFs except that the function evaluation algorithm is not deterministic classical polynomial-time but quantum polynomial-time.
-(Its definition is given in \cref{sec:QEOWFs}.)
-QE-OWFs seem to be weaker than classically-secure classical OWFs.
-(For example, consider the function $f$ that on input $(x,y)$ outputs $\Pi_L(x)\|g(y)$, where $L$ is any language in $\mathbf{BQP}\setminus \mathbf{BPP}$, $\Pi_L$ is a function such that $\Pi_L(x)=1$ if $x\in L$ and $\Pi_L(x)=0$ if $x\notin L$, and $g$ is any classically-secure classical OWF. $f$ is a QE-OWF, and $f$ cannot be evaluated in classical polynomial-time if $\mathbf{BQP}\neq\mathbf{BPP}$.
-For details, see \cref{sec:QEOWFs}.)
-We show the following result. \begin{theorem} If QE-OWFs exist, then quantum-verifier PoQ (QV-PoQ) exist or infinitely-often classically-secure classical OWFs exist. \end{theorem} A proof of the theorem is given in \cref{sec:QEOWFs}.
-QV-PoQ is the same as PoQ except that the verifier is a QPT algorithm.
+QE-OWFs is the same as the standard classically-secure classical OWFs except that the function evaluation algorithm is not deterministic classical polynomial-time but quantum polynomial-time. \ifnum\cameraready=1 (For its precise definition, see the full version.) \else (For its precise definition, see \cref{sec:QEOWFs}.) \fi QE-OWFs seem to be weaker than classically-secure classical OWFs.
+(For example, consider the function $f$ that on input $(x,y)$ outputs $\Pi_L(x)\|g(y)$, where $L$ is any language in $\mathbf{BQP}\setminus \mathbf{BPP}$, $\Pi_L$ is a function such that $\Pi_L(x)=1$ if $x\in L$ and $\Pi_L(x)=0$ if $x\notin L$, and $g$ is any classically-secure classical OWF. $f$ is a QE-OWF, and $f$ cannot be evaluated in classical polynomial-time if $\mathbf{BQP}\neq\mathbf{BPP}$. \ifnum\cameraready=1 For details, see the full version.) \else For details, see \cref{sec:QEOWFs}.) \fi We show the following result. \begin{theorem} If QE-OWFs exist, then quantum-verifier PoQ (QV-PoQ) exist or infinitely-often classically-secure classical OWFs exist. \end{theorem} \ifnum\cameraready=1 A proof of the theorem is given in the full version. \else A proof of the theorem is given in \cref{sec:QEOWFs}. \fi QV-PoQ is the same as PoQ except that the verifier is a QPT algorithm.
 Such a new notion of PoQ will be useful, for example, when many local quantum computers are connected over classical internet: A quantum local machine may want to check whether it is interacting with a quantum computer or not over a classical channel.

 The proof idea of \cref{thm:QE_OWFs} is as follows.
 Let $f$ be a QE-OWF.
 We construct QV-PoQ as follows: The verifier first chooses $x\gets\bit^n$ and sends it to the prover.
 The prover then returns $y$.
 The verifier finally evaluates $f(x)$ by himself, and accepts if it is equal to $y$.
 If the soundness holds, we have QV-PoQ.
 On the other hand, if the soundness does not hold, then it means that $f$ can be evaluated in PPT, which means that $f$ is a classical OWF.
 It is an interesting open problem whether PoQ or its variants can be constructed from pseudorandom quantum states generators, one-way states generators, or EFI.